SITCOMTN-100

 It is also possible to determine the behavior of the workers themselves.
 Currently, two modes are implemented, with a third envisioned but not yet really technically devised.

 • WAITING: Each detector’s pod sits and waits for the next image to land.
-Once one is available, SFM runs to completion, butler.put()ing the resulting calexp as well as writing out some intermediate metadata shards which are collated and sent to Sasquatch and the Summit/Visit Database and RubinTV.
+Once one is available, SFM runs to completion, butler.put()ing the resulting calexp as well as writing out some intermediate metadata shards which are collated and sent to RubinTV, with the corresponding summary statistics being written to the Summit/Visit Database (ConsDB).
 Once the processing is finished, the pod waits and does not process any images in the backlog queue, waiting for a new image to land.

 • CONSUMING: Each detector’s pod processes its most recent detector image as per WAITING, but if, once finished, a new image has not landed, the most recent image on the backlog queue will be processed, continually, until a new image lands.